How to Quit Smoking Confidently and Successfully

 Common symptoms of withdrawal include anxiety, irritability, agitation, and a drop in mood or even depression.
-People also experience disturbance in their sleep, difficulty with concentration, changes in bowel function, increased appetite, and urges to smoke.4 These symptoms are unpleasant and, if not prevented or treated, will cause a very strong urge to smoke again.
-Replenishing nicotine by having just one cigarette will ease or eliminate these symptoms and this is why people often go back to smoking, because it makes the symptoms of withdrawal go away, almost instantly.
+People also experience disturbance in their sleep, difficulty with concentration, changes in bowel function, increased appetite, and urges to smoke.5 These symptoms are unpleasant and, for many intolerable.
+If not prevented or treated, these symptoms lead to a powerful urge to smoke again.
+Replenishing nicotine by having just one cigarette will ease or eliminate these symptoms.
+This is why people often revert to smoking because it makes withdrawal symptoms go away almost instantly.

-When quitting smoking, staying away from cigarettes is the most important part of both short-term and long-term success in staying quit.
-There are methods of quitting smoking that are proven to minimize and even prevent the unpleasant and detrimental symptoms of withdrawal from nicotine.
+When quitting smoking, staying away from cigarettes is the most crucial part of both short-term and long-term success in staying quit.
+There are proven methods of quitting smoking that minimize and even prevent the unpleasant and detrimental withdrawal symptoms from nicotine.

 What it Takes to Quit Successfully

-People are able to quit on their own but it can be a challenge to do this alone.
-You will have much more success if you get support, counsel, and treatment from a health care professional or a specialist trained in how to quit smoking.
-Using nicotine replacement therapy and/or a prescription medication to quit at least doubles the chances of long-term success and in some cases even quadruples the chances of quitting for good.5-7
+There are many ways to quit smoking and stay quit.
+People can quit on their own, but it can be a challenge to do this alone.
+There is a much higher chance of success when smokers can secure support and counsel from a health care professional or a specialist trained in quitting smoking.
+Using nicotine replacement therapy with or without prescription medication to quit at least doubles the chances of long-term success and, in some cases, even quadruples the chances of quitting for good.6-8

 Options for Quitting Smoking: Nicotine and Non-Nicotine Therapy

-Nicotine replacement can be a very effective approach to quitting smoking because the body absorbs the nicotine in the blood stream and finds its way to the brain but toxic chemicals are not being inhaled in your lungs.
-When nicotine reaches the brain, it attaches to the nicotinic acetylcholine receptors and causes a release of dopamine.
-Nicotine replacement therapy mimics having a cigarette and delivers nicotine to the brain, preventing and treating withdrawal symptoms.5
+Nicotine replacement therapy has been utilized for many years, is readily available, and can be a very effective approach to quitting smoking.
+Similar to the use of nicotine products, like cigarettes, the body absorbs the nicotine in the bloodstream and finds its way to the brain but the difference with nicotine replacement therapy is that toxic chemicals are not inhaled into the lungs.
+When nicotine from the replacement therapy reaches the brain, it attaches to the nicotinic acetylcholine receptors, which stimulates the release of dopamine and other neurotransmitters.
+Nicotine replacement therapy mimics nicotine delivery by a cigarette but delivers nicotine to the brain by another mode, thus preventing and treating withdrawal symptoms.6

-The most important thing to remember when using nicotine replacement therapy is to be sure to get enough nicotine replacement; if not used properly, it will not work for you.
-Often people feel that the patch, gum, or lozenge did not work for them and this is usually because they were not getting enough replacement of nicotine to prevent symptoms of withdrawal.
-Getting enough nicotine with a combination of the long-acting patch and a short-acting method will make quitting smoking much easier and provide a smoother transition off cigarettes.
+The most important thing to remember when using nicotine replacement therapy is to be sure to get enough nicotine replacement; if not used properly, it will not work to prevent withdrawal symptoms.
+Often people feel that the patch, gum, or lozenge did not work for them.
+This can occur because they were not getting enough replacement of nicotine to prevent symptoms of withdrawal.
+Getting enough nicotine with a combination of the long-acting patch and a short-acting method will prevent withdrawal symptoms, make quitting smoking much easier, and provide a smoother transition off cigarettes.

-Nicotine replacement is available in a patch that delivers nicotine continuously over 24 hours.7 The patch is considered a long-acting delivery method because it sends a steady amount of nicotine through your skin to the blood, then the brain.
-It is important to dose the patch according to how many cigarettes are smoked in a day so that you get enough nicotine.
-A cigarette is equal to about 1mg of nicotine and the patch should be dosed 1mg for every cigarette smoked in a typical day.
-Choosing the right dosed patch will give an optimal delivery of nicotine to the brain and minimize or prevent withdrawal symptoms.6, 8, 9
+Nicotine replacement is available in a patch that delivers nicotine continuously over 24 hours.8 The patch is a long-acting delivery method that delivers a steady amount of nicotine to pass, from the patch, through the skin, directly to the blood with immediate transport to the brain.
+It is important to dose the patch according to how many cigarettes are smoked in a day so that enough nicotine is available to prevent withdrawal symptoms.
+One cigarette contains about 1mg of nicotine.
+The patch should be dosed 1mg for every cigarette smoked in a typical day.
+Choosing the right dosed patch will give an optimal nicotine delivery to the brain and minimize or prevent withdrawal symptoms.7, 9-10

-The patch should be changed every 24 hours.
-It is recommended to use the initial patch dose for one full month and then step down the patch doses every 2-4 weeks until off the lowest dose.
+The patch needs to be changed every 24 hours.
+It is recommended to use the initial patch dose for one entire month and then step down the patch doses every 2-4 weeks until off the lowest dose.

-In this example, you would use a patch for a total of 8-12 weeks (2-3 months) after you quit smoking; this ensures a smooth landing in getting off nicotine safely and effectively.
-You should know that this is longer than many people think they need to use patches.
-Remember, the key is to be successful in the long run, so wean off as slowly as needed; there is no rush!
+In this example, the nicotine replacement patch would be used for a total of 8-12 weeks (2-3 months) following the quit date; this ensures a safe and effective transition off nicotine.
+This is longer than many people think they need to use patches.
+Remember, the key is to be successful in the long run so, wean off as slowly as needed; there is no rush!

 Short-acting Nicotine Replacement

 Nicotine replacement is available in several forms of short-acting delivery methods.
-These short-acting doses of nicotine are very important in the success of using nicotine replacement therapy in quitting smoking.
-Even if you use the transdermal patch for continuous nicotine replacement, you may have urges to smoke and withdrawal symptoms.
-Think of short acting nicotine replacement as your quick acting, rescue, medication.
-Treating these cravings with one of the following four options of nicotine replacement, in combination with the long-acting patch, is one of the most effective ways to avoid lapsing or relapsing with a cigarette and returning to regular patterns of smoking.
+These short-acting doses of nicotine are essential in the success of using nicotine replacement therapy in quitting smoking.
+Even if the transdermal patch is used continuously for nicotine replacement, break-through urges to smoke could occur and lead to withdrawal symptoms.
+Think of short-acting nicotine replacement as a quick-acting, rescue medication.
+Treating these cravings with one of the following four options of nicotine replacement in combination with the long-acting patch is one of the most effective ways to avoid lapsing or relapsing with a cigarette and returning to regular smoking patterns.

-The gum is available in 2mg and 4mg doses.
-It is important to know that the gum only works if it is absorbed through the mucosal lining of your mouth (between your gum and your cheek).
-The best way to use the gum is to chew it until there is a peppery/spicy, tingly sensation, then park it between the gum and cheek for 5 minutes.
-Then chew it again until there is another sensation (about a minute) and park it for 5 minutes.
-Continue about five cycles (approximately 30 minutes) of this chew for 1 minute and park for 5 minutes, in order to get all the dose of nicotine the gum has to offer.
-The chewing for a minute is necessary to activate more nicotine in the gum so you may then park it for optimal absorption.
-It is safe to chew up to 20 pieces of gum a day for breakthrough cravings and withdrawal symptoms.
-6, 8, 9 Gum is not effective when wearing dentures but can be chewed and effective if the dentures are out of the mouth.
-This product is available over the counter for purchase.
-Many insurance companies are now covering this when prescribed by a medical provider.
+Nicotine gum is available in 2 and 4 mg doses.
+It is important to know that the gum only works if it is absorbed through the mucosal lining of the mouth (between the gum and cheek).
+The best way to use the gum is to start with the lower dose first, chew it until there is a peppery/spicy, tingly sensation, then park it between the gum and cheek for 5 minutes.
+Then chew it again until there is another sensation (about a minute) and park it.
+Continue this pattern for about five cycles (approximately 30 minutes total) to get the full dose of nicotine the gum has to offer.
+Chewing for a minute is necessary to activate and release more nicotine in the gum, then park it for optimal absorption.
+It is safe to chew up to 20 pieces of gum a day for breakthrough cravings and withdrawal symptoms.7, 9-10 This product is available over the counter for purchase.
+Many insurance companies are now covering this when prescribed by a health care provider.

 Nicotine Nasal Spray

-The nasal spray contains nicotine that is delivered through the mucosal wall/tissue of the nose.
-When using it, it is important to tip the head back slightly and spray it against the nasal wall but do NOT sniff it deep into the sinuses.
-One spray in each nostril (2 sprays) delivers a similar dose of one cigarette.6, 8, 9 This product is available only by prescription.
-It is normal for this spray to cause a warm sensation in the nostrils.
+The nicotine nasal spray contains nicotine that has the quickest onset of action in treating nicotine cravings and is delivered through the mucosal wall of the nose.
+When instilling this nicotine, it is important to spray it against the nasal wall while plugging one nostril (side of the nose) and (while looking at the floor) inhale while spraying.
+Avoid tipping the head back and sniffing it into the upper region of the nasal passages or sinuses.
+One spray in each nostril delivers a similar dose of one cigarette (two sprays total).
+This product is available by prescription only7, 9-10

-The nicotine inhaler is a popular method of short-acting nicotine delivery for people who have a strong attachment to the ritual of holding and handling a cigarette.
+The nicotine inhaler is a popular method of short-acting nicotine delivery for people who have a strong attachment to the ritual of holding and handling a cigarette, but many people and health care providers do not know about it.
 Although this is called an “inhaler”, the nicotine delivery is taken in by puffing on the inhaler, not taking a deep inhalation, or “drag”, as would be done with a cigarette.
-The nicotine is absorbed through the mucosal tissue of the mouth so it is important to only inhale or puff the medication into the mouth (not the lungs) for optimal absorption; 20 puffs = the amount of nicotine in one cigarette.
-This product is available only by prescription6, 8, 9 and is different from an eCigarette, which is discussed later in this chapter.
-Your pharmacist can teach you how to load and use the inhaler.
-This product is not effective if dentures are in place.
+The nicotine is absorbed through the mucosa of the mouth, so it is important to only puff it into the mouth (as if you are sucking on a straw) for optimal absorption.
+This product is available by prescription only7, 9-10 which is different from an E-cigarette, which is discussed later in this chapter.
+A dispensing pharmacist can teach how to load and use the inhaler.
+The inhaler is not effective if dentures are in place.

-It is possible to be taking too much nicotine replacement.
-Symptoms that could be associated with taking too much nicotine are: feeling anxious, jittery, headache, nausea, excessive wakefulness, and chest pain or heart palpitations.
-If you develop these symptoms or any others that you think are associated with nicotine delivery, stop using all nicotine products, including taking the patch off and call your medical provider for further advice, as soon as possible.
-Remember to avoid smoking cigarettes while using the nicotine replacement therapy to reduce the chances of overdosing on nicotine and provide the best opportunity to quit.
+It is possible to use/take in more nicotine in the nicotine replacement than you are accustomed to when regularly smoking or using other tobacco products.
+Symptoms associated with getting too much nicotine are feeling anxious, jittery, headache, nausea, excessive wakefulness, and chest pain or heart palpitations.
+If you develop these symptoms or any others that you think are associated with nicotine delivery, stop using all nicotine products, including taking the patch off, and call your health care provider for further advice as soon as possible.
+Remember to avoid smoking cigarettes or using other manufactured tobacco products (chewing tobacco, snus, snuff, electronic cigarette, etc.) while using any nicotine replacement therapy to reduce the chances of overdosing on nicotine.
+This will provide the best opportunity for you to quit.